 G.D.
-Productions features performers from Fantasy Theatre for Children's mainstage, The Theatre School's adult classes, and the greater Winnipeg performing arts community.
+Productions featured performers from Fantasy Theatre for Children's mainstage, The Theatre School's adult classes, and the greater Winnipeg performing arts community.

-Kicking off the '90s with the comedic Winnipeg Fringe Festival hit "Love, Sex, and Innuendo at Noon" (1992, Tony Frost), the company continued to stage adult comedy through "Pasta Nite for the Arts" cabarets, which Mr Frost mounted regularly inside the old Mother Tucker's Restaurant.
+Kicking off the '90s with the comedic Winnipeg Fringe Festival hit "Love, Sex, and Innuendo at Noon" (1992, Tony Frost), the company continued to stage adult comedy through "Pasta Nite for the Arts" cabarets, which Mr Frost mounted regularly at the Macaroni Bar inside the old Mother Tucker's Restaurant.